andybyu/nlp-hw/adversarial/README.md

 * Cite all facts in the question with good (i.e., not Wikipedia) references
 * Clearly explain why they structured the information and the pyramidality

+The grading for the assignment will have multiple components:
+*   The difference between human and computer difficulty (we will run on a selection of models and with human subjects)
+*   A qualitative examination of how well-written the question is
+*   Factual accuracy
+*   The insight / completeness of the writeup

 FAQ
 ===========